hspearman/hspearman.github.io/_posts/2018-12-30-how-to-take-notes.md

 Great: we have a way to format notes.
 Now what's the best way to edit and view them?

 Unless you've been living under a rock, you have likely heard people sing their praises for Visual Studio Code.
-It's my daily driver for coding these days-- and with **built-in markdown support and a plugin for vim keybindings**, it's makes for a great text editor too.
+It's my daily driver for coding these days-- and with **built-in markdown support and a plugin for vim keybindings**, it makes for a great text editor too.

 To take advantage of VSCode's Markdown support, first create a file with the `.md` extension.
 To preview your text as you type, bring up the Command Palette and select `Markdown: Open preview to the side`.